CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/README.md

 }
 ```

-Only the information with grey background is present in the bitstream.
+Only the information with bold text is present in the bitstream.

 ![States](figures/states.png)